Ana Maria Marković: International career

 Having caught the eye of the Croatian Football Federation while playing for Grasshopper in Switzerland, Marković has been called up to play for the Croatia national team.
 She scored her first international goal in the 2023 World Cup qualifier against Moldova.

 Personal life

-Marković has been in a relationship with Portuguese footballer Tomás Ribeiro since 2023.
+As of 2022, Marković did not have the Swiss citizenship despite being born in Switzerland.

-She is sisters with Kiki Marković, who also plays for Brooklyn FC.
+She is the sister of Kiki Marković, who plays for Brooklyn FC.